public interface JmeCloneable extends java.lang.Cloneable

 This two part process is necessary to facilitate circular references.
 When an object calls cloner.clone() during its cloneFields() method, it may get only a shallow copy that will be filled in later.

 Implemented to perform deep cloning for this object, resolving local cloned references using the specified cloner.

 Performs a regular shallow clone of the object.

 This method is separate from the regular clone() method so that objects might still maintain their own regular java clone() semantics (perhaps even using Cloner for those methods).
 However, because Java's clone() has specific features in the sense of Object's clone() implementation, it's usually best to have some path for subclasses to bypass the public clone() method that might be cloning fields and instead get at the superclass protected clone() methods.
 For example, through super.jmeClone() or another protected clone method that some base class eventually calls super.clone() in.

 Note: during normal clone operations the original object will not be needed as the clone has already had all of the fields shallow copied.

 cloner- The cloner that is performing the cloning operation.
 The cloneFields method can call back into the cloner to make clones of its subordinate fields.

 original- The original object from which this object was cloned.
 This is provided for the very rare case that this object needs to refer to its original for some reason.
-In general, all of the relevant values should have been transferred during the shallow clone and this object need merely clone what it wants.
+In general, all of the relevant values should have been transferred during the shallow clone, and this object need only clone what it wants.